The Bravest Knight: Reception

 The series was positively received.
 GLAAD's chief communications officer, Rich Ferraro, praised the series as bringing "important lessons about diversity and acceptance to young audiences," giving children with gay parents an "animated family that they can relate to and applaud."
 Curtis M. Wong of HuffPost called the series "forward-thinking" and "LGBTQ-inclusive."
 Jamie Sugah of The Geekiary was also supportive, saying that the show will "join the ranks of children's programming that has featured openly LGBTQ+ characters" and applauded Hulu, and platforms like Netflix for "creating this sort of content for children" which features "an interracial gay couple and their daughter."
 In contrast, Lapacazo Sandoval in the Los Angeles Sentinel criticized the series for "coloring in a Black or Brown character" in the series, since the creator is a White man, rather than someone from the Black community, even as he called it a "good show."
 Similarly, James Michael Nichols of HuffPost said that the series helps make the representation of "the whole spectrum of human love and experience" a reality and Brian T. Carney of the Washington Blade described the series as family-friendly, having a terrific voice cast, along with lively and colorful animation, and presenting "issues of diversity in an age-appropriate and matter-of-fact manner."
-Additionally, Joyce Slaton of Common Sense Media stated that there are "stellar messages" in the series, with a "same-sex relationship at the emotional heart of the story," toned down violence, with hories often using their wits to "escape dangerous situations than to physically fight."
+Additionally, Joyce Slaton of Common Sense Media stated that there are "stellar messages" in the series, with a "same-sex relationship at the emotional heart of the story," toned down violence, with heroes often using their wits to "escape dangerous situations than to physically fight."
 Slayton also remarked that the "gentle messages" of the series are "easy to love."

 The show was praised for being "groundbreaking" because it features a household of two dads (Cedic and Andrew), making it one of the first all-ages animations to have an "openly gay main character."
 Justin Tranter, a board member of GLAAD, composed the opening theme song of the series.
 The series also generated considerable debate, with a "fierce battle" on the show's Facebook page between those who defended it and critics from the religious right who criticized it.
 The series later won the MIPCOM Diversify TV Excellence award in kids’ programming at the MIPCOM Diversify TV Excellence awards in October 2019.